chungg/traquer/README.md

 ### volume
 Indicators that factor in how much an asset has been traded in a period of time.
 Depending on the indicator, it may be a momentum indicator or trend indicator.

-### smooth
-Provides moving average functions.
-Often used to track trend, levels of support, breakouts, etc...
-The results are in the same scale as input data and are often used as a signal line for input data.

-### correlation
-Signals that compare two or more variables and their relationship to one another.

-### statistic
-A set of common statistical functions that can describe features of a dataset or infer conclusions such as prediction accuracy or patterns.

 ## installation
 1. (optional) https://rustup.rs/